UGLW: Unofficial Guide to Legoland Windsor

 On all but the most busy of summer days when there is an event on, you'll have no trouble parking in one of the many car parks.

-Between the turn off from the public road and the car parks there is a good half mile of roadway, most of which is 3 lane.
+Between the turn off from the public road and the car parks there is around half a mile of roadway, most of which is 3 lane.
 For the first part of the day this road is coned off to give 2 lanes in to Legoland and 1 out.
 In the afternoon they move the cones to give 2 lanes out of Legoland and 1 in.
 This helps traffic flow considerably and is yet another example of Legoland Windsor getting things right.

 When arriving at Legoland Windsor in the morning, use both lanes.
 Often the right hand lane has fewer cars but you'll get to the car parks just the same.
-The only exception is if you want to use Preferred Parking (see below, we don't recommend it), in which case you'll need the left hand lane.
+The only exception is if you want to use Priority Parking (see below, we don't recommend it), in which case you'll need the left hand lane.

 Car Park Charges